 About Vortex IoT

-Vortex is a young, dynamic and market-leading company at the forefront of smart city technologies.
+Vortex, part of Marston Holdings, is a dynamic and market-leading company at the forefront of smart city technologies.
 The company builds environmental sensors, networks and data solutions to support decarbonisation efforts globally.
 As experts in the latest IoT, AI, 5G and LiDAR technology, Vortex enables smart cities & smart infrastructures to become more efficient, safer and greener.

 Monitor what matters; Act where it counts.
 Vortex's sensor technology aims to maximize visibility and delivers the actionable data that businesses need to start making smarter decisions.
 Air Quality Monitoring, Vehicle-2-Infrastructure Scanning, Remote Infrastructure Management and Smart Parking Systems are Vortex's tailored solutions for progressive smart city management.
 Powered by AI and enabled by a highly secure decentralised mesh network, all of Vortex’s products guarantee reliability, scalability and environmentally sustainable deployments.